theicfire/esp8266_thermostat/README.md

 # Thermostat controller
+Turn on/off a room heater based on the temperature of the room.

 ## Setup
 ### Equipment
 - Two ESP8266's.
 I use the Wemos D1 Mini.
 A NodeMCU will also work.
 One measure temperatures, the other controls a heater.
 They could be the same device, but I found that I wanted them to be in different locations.